A Chore Chart for Kids is a template that parents can use to indicate the chores that their children should do based on their ages.

 Chores and allowance are separate

-Parents can also choose to separate chores and allowance.
-That means that parents who choose this option want their children to understand that they are required to handle chores without expecting any form of reward as part of the family.
+Parents can also choose to separate tasks and allowance.
+That means that parents who choose this option want their children to understand that they are required to do tasks without expecting any form of reward as part of the family.

 Such parents aim to help their children understand that it takes a lot of effort to keep the household running effectively and be respectful of everyone’s efforts.
 Also, they help their children understand how to be responsible with their finances since they can only receive the allowance if they satisfy their parents.